openstack/project-team-guide/doc/source/open-community.rst

 the project.
 Responsibilities of the PTL include the following tasks:

 * Organizing the content of the project team track in our Design Summits
-* Interacting with the release team in the #openstack-relmgr-office IRC channel
+* Interacting with the release team in the #openstack-release IRC channel
 * Participating in the weekly `Cross Project meeting`_
 * Maintaining cycle and development milestone plans.
 The dates for milestones and releases are `posted`_ well in advance, make sure you have sufficient